 Friendly Staff & Comfortable Setting

 From when I stepped foot into their store, I felt a warm hospitality.
 I can’t stress enough how friendly and professional their team is.
 The dressing area made me feel very comfortable and they were extremely meticulous in making sure I had the best kimono experience in Tokyo.

 The number one thing I want to highlight is the amount of care and attention they put into dressing their guests and in creating the perfect obi bow in the back.
-I’ve actually rented a kimono before in Kyoto with a different company – check out my full review.
+I previously rented with a separate company in Kyoto.
 Because I couldn’t see my back at the time I got dressed, I didn’t realize that my obi and a few other spots were quite wrinkled and bulky.
 (I looked like Michelin Man in my pictures and it was NOT a cute look lol.)
 At Wargo, I didn’t have this issue at all.
 Everything was in place and very flat, very smooth.
 There were several knots tied to keep all the layers together, but overall they didn’t cause much discomfort.
 (If it’s your first time wearing a kimono, you might not be used to how tight everything is.
 Just keep that in mind.)

 Really Cute Kimono Designs

 I mean, I’m pretty sure the photos speak for themselves.

 While I was strolling the streets of Asakusa, I got so many compliments from local obachans who really liked the print and color of my kimono.
 And to my surprise, I was also approached by tourists who thought I was a local and asked if they could take pictures with me.
 At one point I was completely surrounded and people were lining up for photos like I was some famous celebrity.
-It was wild lol!
+It was wild!

 Again, the location I visited was in Asakusa, Toyko just 3 minutes away from the famous Sensoji Temple by foot.